okwir-julius/variant_analysis/README.md

     echo "Check snpEff summary files: in $annotation_dir" echo "=============Variant Analysis Completed==============="

+Run the above script using the command
+`bash automate_variant_analysis.sh`.
+This script should run successfully after the `Installation/setup` stage.

 ------------------------------------------------------------------------

 #### Tips to improve the bacterial variant analysis custom pipeline